sib-swiss/intermediate-python-training/README.md

 **Solutions to the exercises:**

-* For regular exercises, solutions can be loaded directly from the exercise notbooks.
+* For regular exercises, solutions can be loaded directly from the exercise notebooks.
 The actual files are located in the `solutions/` subdirectories of `course1/` or `course2/`.
 * For micro-exercises, solutions can be found in the `solutions/micro_exercises` subdirectories of `course1/` or `course2/`.